 The short answer is yes; the longer answer is that any home sauna you choose-whether heated via infrared or a traditional heat source, such as rocks-carries a few risks, all of which can be avoided with common sense and careful choices.

 It's important to understand that any danger associated with a sauna is not related to portable infrared heat rays.
 The rays themselves are not dangerous in the way that x-rays or ultraviolet rays can be.

 The precautions you should take to ensure your safety are health-related.

-If you have any type of injury or you suffer from multiple sclerosis, have silicone implants, tumors, or have had a stroke, you should consult your doctor before using a sauna.
+If you have any type of injury or you suffer from multiple sclerosis, have silicone implants, or tumors, or have had a stroke, you should consult your doctor before using a sauna.

-If you have no health problems, it's wise to just be mindful when you take a sauna, in the same way that you are with other types of exercise and activity.
+If you have no health problems, it's wise to just be mindful when you take a sauna, in the same way, that you are with other types of exercise and activity.

 Make sure you aren't dehydrated and that you drink plenty of water before and after.
 Watch that you don't get overheated, which can lead to heat stroke or exhaustion.
 And avoid consuming alcohol before or during your sauna.